 The chain elements of Metro Twist are slightly different than those of the table runner.
 Instead of building a chain element from two very simple blocks, each chain element consists of eight basic blocks.
 This means you mix eight different prints per element instead of only two.

 I guess here lies also the first difficulty.
 While my chain blocks were still pretty accurate, my points did not always match when putting the blocks together.
 Most probably the reason for this is connected to the cutting of the basic blocks.
-There were some inaccuracies with the 1/4 inch seams on some blocks.
+There were some inaccuracies with the 1/4-inch seams on some blocks.

 Redoing the Patchwork Sandwich

 The quilt top had been actually already prepared for quilting in August 2020.
-I prepared it parallel to Sara’s baby quilt and used the same polyester batting as a first trial.
+I prepared it parallel to Sara’s baby quilt and used the same polyester batting as the first trial.
 But I had so many issues with this batting for Sara’s quilt that I decided to undo the sandwich and start over again.
 Even Loki who was supervising my basting at the time could not convince me otherwise.

 Despite the fact that the quilt is not quilted yet, I consider these two first quick curve ruler projects my June 2020 quilt projects.
 I hope you don’t mind!